 This course is designed to teach students to recognize anatomical issues with a horse's hoof and leg structure and to evaluate the care provided by a farrier.
 They will learn how to do a basic hoof trim and to provide emergency care until the farrier can arrive; 1 hour of lecture, 2 hours of laboratory per week.
-Prerequisite: EQS 1021 and 1032 or instructor permission [Course fee: \$150]
+Prerequisite: Two semesters of EQS 2025, EQS 1032 or instructor permission [Course fee: \$150]